strongqa/howitzer/GETTING_STARTED.md

   element :test_field3, :fillable_field, 'bas'        #field locator by 'baz' name end
 ```

+The `element` method will add a number of methods to instances of the particular Page class.

+#TODO

 Sometimes it needs to have universal selectors, for instance for many items from menu.
 Another case, when it's unknown text in selector in advance.
 For such cases, Howitzer suggests to use _lambda_ selectors.